Public Health Management of a Pandemic: A Primer for the Practicing Clinician

 Our goal at K2P is to make a contribution to supporting all healthcare workers during this challenging time.
 To this end, we will continue to develop and maintain the timeliness of our comprehensive curriculum, and provide relevant insights from various thought leaders.

 We will use this opportunity to highlight and make available relevant learning activities in our K2P library.
-Relevant content includes (1)topics on comorbidities like diabetes and hypertension that increase risk of serious COVID-19 infection, and (2)topics that represent complications of COVID-19 infection including renal failure, adult respiratory distress syndrome (ARDS) and disseminated intravascular coagulation (DIC), and others.
+Relevant content includes (1)topics on comorbidities like diabetes and hypertension that increase the risk of serious COVID-19 infection, and (2)topics that represent complications of COVID-19 infection including renal failure, adult respiratory distress syndrome (ARDS) and disseminated intravascular coagulation (DIC) and others.